Mrjohns42/WeatherDash/README.md

 Click **Settings**, and set **Mode** to **Disable Screen Saver**

+### Dim Backlight (optional)
+If you are using the offical Raspberry Pi 7" Touch Display, there's a virtual filesystem which can be used to interact with the display:

+	sudo sh -c 'echo "128" > /sys/class/backlight/rpi_backlight/brightness'

+The number you echo must be between 0 and 255.
+Find a number that works for you.
+You want to set it such that the display is bright enough to cut through most glare in a well-lit room while also dim enough to not be harsh in a darkened room.
+Lower brightness means lower power consumption.
+I eventually settled on 20.

 ### Overclock (optional)
 Downloading NPM packages and building Angular applications can be a bit slow on the Raspberry Pi.
 As an optional step, you may wish to overclock your Pi.
 This can be done via the Overclock menu in: